Theofilos-Chamalis/wordpress-nginx-fpm-mysql-docker/README.md

     <a href="https://github.com/Theofilos-Chamalis/wordpress-nginx-fpm-mysql-docker/blob/main/LICENSE"><img src="https://img.shields.io/github/license/PHLAK/docker-mumble?style=flat-square" alt="License"></a>
 </p>

-A setup boilerplate to quickly bootstrap Wordpress + Nginx + PHP-FPM + MySQL/MariaDB using docker compose and 200MB file upload limit.
-The purpose of this repo is to get you started with a modern, performant, reusable and secure way to start a Wordpress website in 5 minutes!
-This repo is based on DO's instructions presented
-here: https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-with-docker-compose, using a more up to date configuration and easy to set up process.
+A setup boilerplate to quickly bootstrap Wordpress + Nginx + PHP-FPM + MySQL/MariaDB using docker compose with Alpine Linux based docker images.
+The purpose of this repo is to get you started with a modern, reusable, secure way to start a Wordpress website in 5 minutes!
+Special considerations have been made towards the performance tuning and memory requirements of it, making it possible to work even on low end machines with 1CPU core and 1GB Ram.
+This repo is based on DO's instructions presented here: https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-with-docker-compose, using a more up to date configuration and easy to set up process.

 ## Quick Start